Raimundo Arrais do Rosário

 From 1990 to 1999 he became a freelance civil engineer.
 Between 1992 and 1999, he was a member of the Legislative Assembly of Macau, being appointed by the Governor of Macau.
 He was also a member of the Drafting Committee of the Basic Law of Macau, a member of the Preparatory Committee of the Macau Special Administrative Region, and a member of the Portuguese delegation of the Sino-Portuguese Land Group.

 After the transfer of Macau to China (1999), and until 2014, Rosário was director of the Macau Economic and Trade Office in Lisbon, director of the Macau Economic and Trade Office to the European Union in Brussels, and director of the Macau Economic and Trade Office to the World Trade Organization in Geneva.

-Since returning to Macau in 2014, he has been the current Secretary for Transport and Public Works of Macau.
+After returning to Macau in 2014, he was the Secretary for Transport and Public Works of Macau for ten years, until 2024.